NEPA

 US House Committee Reports ESA Amendments Act of 2025 (H.R.
 1897)

-The US House Committee on Natural Resources has reported H.R.
-1897, proposing a major overhaul of the Endangered Species Act to streamline permitting and land use (March 2026).
-If enacted, the bill would reduce regulatory risk for infrastructure and development projects by narrowing habitat definitions and providing 'safe harbor' assurances for private conservation.
+The US House Committee on Natural Resources has advanced H.R.
+1897, a major legislative proposal to overhaul the Endangered Species Act and streamline federal permitting processes.
+If enacted, these reforms would significantly reduce regulatory hurdles for infrastructure and land development by narrowing habitat protections and providing greater legal certainty for private conservation efforts.

 govinfo.govUnited StatesUnited States